zoonewbie/vividfaces/README.md

 The mp4 streaming video is a good choice of training resources.
 Check the function trainVideo for more detail.

 # About the Animoji 3D models used in the demo
 Animoji is the product of Apple inc. (https://apple.com/ ) which is first introduced in iPhone X in 2017.
-The 3D cartoon model files are assets of apple and can be achieved on the internet.
+The 3D cartoon model files are assets of apple and can be found on the internet.
 Note the Animoji of Apple is not open and free.
 VividFaces uses Animoji models only for research purpose.
 Please do not try to use this assets in your business software or even try to upload it to App store.
 Because it will be denied by apple.
 But you can recreate 3d models of your own based on the same facial morph structure.
 Anyone who has the 3D modeling knowledge will find these models followed same bone/morph/skin structure of the well-known opened productions.
 Even the same morph names had been used for decades.
  ## Tensorflow modelling